-Fire suppression sprinkler systems are to be acceptance tested in accord to code requirements.
-The responsible State Fire Marshal Office shall observe the installed fire suppression sprinkler system and witness the fire suppression sprinkler system performance tests.
-The A/E and Contractor shall certify that the fire suppression sprinkler system is complete.
+Fire suppression systems are to be acceptance tested in accord with the requirements of the code.
+The Office of the University Building Official (OUBO) shall observe the installed fire alarm system and witness the fire alarm system performance tests in accordance with the Uniform Statewide Building Code and NFPA 11, 12A, 16, 17, 17A, 2001 as applicable.
+The A/E and Contractor shall certify that the fire suppression system is complete.
+On capital projects, the regional State Fire Marshal's office shall be notified in advance of final testing to determine their availability to be on-site.